cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ### OIDC authentication using `credentials` w Client Credentials Flow
 ​
-This example shows how to use only SDK to get a token from Azure Active directory on behalf of a user using the [client credentials flow](https://oauth.net/2/grant-types/client-credentials/):
+The example below shows how to use only an SDK to get a token from Azure Active Directory on behalf of a user using the [Client credentials flow](https://oauth.net/2/grant-types/client-credentials/):
 ​
 ```js
 import { CogniteClient } from "@cognite/sdk";